-TSA security screening policies, procedures and practices must comply with all applicable civil liberties and civil rights laws, regulations, executive orders and policies and must not discriminate against travelers on the basis of race/ethnicity, color, national origin, sex (including pregnancy, sexual orientation, gender identity, and parental status), religion, age, disability, and genetic information.
+TSA security screening policies, procedures and practices must comply with all applicable civil liberties and civil rights laws, regulations, executive orders and policies and must not discriminate against passengers on the basis of race/ethnicity, color, national origin, sex (including pregnancy, sexual orientation, gender identity, and parental status), religion, age, disability and genetic information.

-- Promote respect for civil rights and civil liberties in policy and training creation and implementation;
+- Promotes respect for civil rights and civil liberties in policy and training creation and implementation.

-- Educate TSA personnel at headquarters and in the field on TSA’s civil rights and liberties responsibilities to the public;
+- Educates TSA personnel at headquarters and in the field on TSA’s civil rights and liberties responsibilities to the public.

-- Collaborate with organizations and advocacy groups through TSA’s Disability and Multicultural Coalition to identify promising practices for TSA’s nondiscriminatory delivery of security, custody, and customer-service programs and activities; and
+- Collaborates with organizations and advocacy groups through TSA’s Disability and Multicultural Coalition to identify promising practices for TSA’s nondiscriminatory delivery of security, custody and customer-service programs and activities.

-- Investigate and resolve civil rights and civil liberties complaints filed by the public alleging discrimination in TSA’s security screening activities at federalized airports.
+- Investigates and resolves civil rights and civil liberties complaints filed by the public alleging discrimination in TSA’s security screening activities at federalized airports.